What is Pupil Premium?

 - The cost of delivering the range of provision listed below may exceed the amount of PPG received substantially.

 The current Pupil Premium Strategy and Impact Statement can be viewed here.

 As part of the government’s aim to end period poverty, the school have access to sanitary products for students in receipt of the pupil premium grant.

 These are kept in school in several locations and can be accessed as either emergency supplies or as a complete pack to take home.

 If pupils would like to collect any of these products, they are kept with Miss Beatty in H2 and with the Pastoral Team office.

-We understand that pupils may not wish to collect, so please feel free to drop either Miss Beatty or Miss Bradley an email and we can arrange for them to be discretely given to pupils.
+We understand that pupils may not wish to collect, so please feel free to drop either Miss Beatty or Mrs Hobbs an email, and we can arrange for them to be discretely given to pupils.

 If you have any further questions, please do not hesitate to contact them on the below: